 When it comes to affordable vacations, it can be hard to beat cruising.
-Yes, you can spend as much as you want (including tens of thousands of dollars if you feel so inclined).
+Yes, you can spend as much as you want (including tens of thousands of dollars on the fanciest rooms, if you feel so inclined).
 But on the other end of the spectrum you can spend very little to get a great vacation.

 That’s why we expanded our search with this list of cruises under $500.
 With just a couple of hundred dollars extra per person, your list of options expands dramatically.
 Perhaps best of all, many week-long cruises are now within your budget.

 What follows below are not necessarily the cheapest cruises you can take.
 Instead, we’ve highlighted a number of vacations that are under $500 and unique or good deals for varied reasons.
-This includes a cruise to Alaska, a trip aboard one of the largest cruise ships in the world, and one of the cheapest trips aboard a new ship that we’ve seen.
+This includes a trip aboard one of the largest cruise ships in the world, and some of the cheapest trips aboard a newer ship that we’ve seen.

 The fares shown below are at the time of writing and subject to change.
 All fares are on a per-person basis for interior cabins, before taxes and port fees.